-- 147.143.
-For the determination of the performance thresholds 1, only the data rates provided for DOCSIS 3.1 are relevant (see paragraph 137137136140) and some variation in the data rates can be expected and is plausible (see paragraph 138138137141). - The typically achievable uplink data rate during peak-time of the six operators who use DOCSIS 3.1 (some of them together with DOCSIS 3.0) in uplink direction is between 100 Mbps and 750 Mbps. - 149.145.
-The performance thresholds 1 are based on the median of the values reported by the network operators (see paragraph 125123127) and the median of the typically achievable uplink data rate is 16050 Mbps. - 150.
+- 106).
+In upstream direction, six operators use DOCSIS 3.1, four of them together48 with DOCSIS 3.0, and 13 operators use only DOSICS 3.0. - 147.143.
+For the determination of the performance thresholds 1, only the data rates provided for DOCSIS 3.1 are relevant (see paragraph 137) and some variation in the data rates can be expected and is plausible (see paragraph 138). - The typically achievable uplink data rate during peak-time of the six operators who use DOCSIS 3.1 (some of them together with DOCSIS 3.0) in uplink direction is between 100 Mbps and 750 Mbps. - 149.145.
+The performance thresholds 1 are based on the median of the values reported by the network operators (see paragraph 127125) and the median of the typically achievable uplink data rate is 16049 Mbps. - 150.
 Table 6 shows the total uplink capacity of a coax network based on DOCSIS 3.1 and DOCSIS 3.0, according to information from vendors.
 The total uplink capacity is shared by all end-users in the multi-dwelling building who share the same coax resources.
-The typically achievable data rate of the product with the highest data rate is significantly lower (e.g. approximately the half) since it is shared between the end-users in the multi-dwelling building who share the same coax resources (see paragraph 140144).
+The typically achievable data rate of the product with the highest data rate is significantly lower (e.g. approximately the half) since it is shared between the end-users in the multi-dwelling building who share the same coax resources (see paragraph 144).
 Therefore, the data of the vendors correspond largely with the data of the network operators.